ghettosoak/mikes-living-room/readme.md

 # Mike's Living Room NEEO Scripts
 This is a collection of scripts to make my living room compatible with NEEO.
 I have a HTPC built from an old hackintosh, an old stereo and a Phillips TV.
-NEEO binds it together.
+NEEO binds it all together.

 ## Prerequisites
 * A Mac